Anyone working with social media or digital marketing knows the pain of too many terms and acronyms.

 Social customer service

 Social customer service (or social customer care) is customer service via social media.
 This may include answering customer inquiries, handling complaints, and offering support.
-It is now estimated that 67% of consumers use social networks to seek assistance from brands.
+Private messaging apps are your best bet for social customer service in 2020, with 70% of people now preferring a “message us” over a “call us” button.

 Social listening is how social media managers track conversations around key topics, terms, brands and more, often with a specialized software tool.
 Social listening software gathers mentions, comments, hashtags, and relevant posts from across social media to provide insights on what users are talking about and how.
 Brands often use these insights to tap into key trends and see what people are saying about them and their competitors.